richarvey/techshift-modernise/content/page/lab1.md

 __Note__: Once the stack shows as complete, the photo gallery may still be starting up.
 Just wait a minute or two and reload the page.

 17) You can use the photo gallery application to view photos.
-To access the site administration page, click on Current User: Guest' in the top right corner.
+To access the site administration page, click on 'Current User: Guest' in the top right corner.
 Enter the username 'admin' and the password '2happymonkeys!' (without the apostrophe!)

 #### Assets